tamaro-skaljic/spring-boot-hot-reload/README.md

 You have three options to trigger an application restart and browser refresh:

+###### Hint: You can change the `spring.devtools.restart.poll-interval` and `spring.devtools.restart.quiet-period` properties in [application.properties](src/main/resources/application.properties) to change the behaviour on slow machines.

 ##### Option 1: Activate 'Build project automatically' in IntelliJ IDEA

 You press `Help → Find Action...` / `CTRL + SHIFT + A` in IntelliJ IDEA, search for `Build project automatically` and enable `Build project automatically`.